Shazam for raagas

 Learn to hear it.

-Play it a few seconds of Carnatic music: it names the raaga, and shows you how to recognise it yourself.
+Play it a few seconds of Carnatic or Hindustani music: it names the raaga, and shows you how to recognise it yourself.

 free · open source · no sign-up